What are Diegetic & Non-Diegetic Sound in Film?

 Analysis of a Couple of Interesting Examples

-So let’s break down a couple of interesting examples, so you can get a sense of how analyzing the sound using diegetic and extra-diegetic sounds can help you stress the points you want to make as an instructor or sound designer.
+So, let’s break down a couple of interesting examples so you can understand how analyzing the sound using diegetic and extra-diegetic sounds can help you stress the points you want to make as an instructor or sound designer.

 First example: The Truman Show